Frank Siedel

+Two other television series written by Siedel were the 1952-1954 half-hour program "Prescription for Living," produced by Standard Oil of Ohio with the Cleveland Academy of Medicine, and the 1968 "Ohio Heritage" series of eleven 15-minute black-and-white films produced by Standard Oil of Ohio for early Educational TV (ETV).
+"Prescriptions for Living" won the American Federation of Radio and Television Artists award in 1953, 1954, and 1955 for the most outstanding public service program in Ohio.

+In 1965, Siedel created Salespoint, a sales training program, for the Westinghouse Electric Corporation, one of his biggest clients.
+Using compact cassette recorders, then a brand-new technology originally meant for office dictation, Siedel produced monthly 60-minute audio programs that salespeople could listen to in their cars as they drove between appointments.
+Scripts were written, professionally narrated and recorded, duplicated onto hundreds of cassettes, and mailed out on a subscription basis.
+The program ran for at least ten years.
+Its mobility, direct delivery to listeners, and inventive use of new technology make Salespoint a legitimate ancestor of the modern podcast.

 Early life

 The son of Frank and Mary Ann Junglas Siedel, Frank Siedel was born in Strongsville, Ohio.
-Siedel attributed his home-spun story-telling style of writing to his experiences listening to the pot-bellied stove storytellers in his father's general store.
+Siedel attributed his home-spun storytelling style of writing to his experiences listening to the pot-bellied stove storytellers in his father's general store.
 He began his scriptwriting career in 1936 as a freelance writer, working for radio stations WHKC in Columbus, Ohio and WCAE in Pittsburgh, Pennsylvania.
 In 1940, he took a job with ESCAR Motion Pictures in Cleveland.
 When World War II broke out, he wrote scripts for over 100 armed forces training films.

+The first ten years of his journalism career, Siedel wrote freelance radio scripts for such shows as the Kate Smith Hour, the Rudy Vallee show, Just Plain Bill, and Cavalcade of America shows before organizing his own firm, Storycraft, Inc. in 1947, where he worked until his death in 1988.

 Cinécraft and Storycraft years

-In 1946, Siedel started working with Cinécraft Productions as a screenwriter and he founded Storycraft, Inc., a Cleveland-based scriptwriting company.
-Storycraft launched a number of young writers into successful careers.
-Bill Ellis and Jerry Turk were the first to join Siedel in Storycraft, Inc. Later, he added Lee Templeton, Leo Trefzger, Fred Lipp, and others.
+In 1946, Siedel began working with Cinécraft Productions as a screenwriter and a year later founded Storycraft, Inc., a Cleveland-based scriptwriting company.
+Storycraft launched the careers of many young writers.
+Bill Ellis and Jerry Turk were the first to join Siedel in Storycraft, Inc. Later, he added Lee Templeton, Leo Trefzger, Fred Lipp, Jan Hofstetter, and others.
+Storycraft became famous throughout the country for its radio and television shows as well as the industrial and commercial films they produced from the company’s founding in 1947.